gamingdy/logiLed/doc/source/usage.rst

 All LogitechLed functions are available when you use NotTested.
 Allowing you to use both simultaneously

 .. note::
-    The full list of functions is available here :doc:`logipy`
+    The full list of functions is available here :doc:`logiled`

 Best way to stop program
 ~~~~~~~~~~~~~~~~~~~~~~~~